amritsingh65/Spring-boot-redis-crud-example/README.md

 3. Once you install the redis in your dev environment.
 Start your redis service.

-4. open terminal and go to the project path and run -<strong> mvn clean spring-boot:run </strong>
+4. Open terminal and go to the project path and run -<strong> mvn clean spring-boot:run </strong>

 5. Use postman or any tool to send requests to your api.